6 Ukrainians die, dozens injured in bus crash in Poland | Business

 The accident occurred around midnight on the A4 motorway near the town of Jaroslaw, which is in southeastern Poland near the border with Ukraine.

-TNV24, a private all-news station, reported that the bus had a Ukrainian license plate and was traveling with 57 Ukrainian citizens, including two drivers, who were traveling from Poland to Ukraine.
+TNV24, a private all-news station, reported that the bus had a Ukrainian license plate and was travelling with 57 Ukrainian citizens, including two drivers, who were travelling from Poland to Ukraine.

-A large rescue operation early Saturday involved dozens of firefighters, paramedics, and helicopters to transport the injured to hospitals.
-There was no immediate cause given for the accident.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)